load.network

 About

 Load Network Bundler is a data protocol specification and library that introduces the first bundled EVM transactions format.
-This protocol draws inspiration from Arweave's ANS-102 specification.
+This protocol draws inspiration from Arweave's specification.

 Bundler as data protocol and library is still in PoC (Proof of Concept) phase - not recommended for production usage, testing purposes only.